 Overview

 Established in 2011, our residency was one of the first post-graduate emergency medicine training programs for physician assistants.
 In accordance with the national standards set forth by the Society of Emergency Medicine Physician Assistants, the program is carefully designed to prepare the PA resident to become a competent clinician by developing skills in all aspects of emergency care.
 The highly intensive 12-month curriculum is divided between the adult emergency department, pediatric emergency department, and 8 off-service rotations in key specialties across our institution.
 Every year, we accept 4 candidates through a rigorous application & interview process.
-Applications open on January 1, interviews are held in April, and accepted candidates start on November 1 of the same year.

 The ideal candidate demonstrates professionalism, commitment to learning, a strong work ethic, and a genuine passion for Emergency Medicine.
 While most of our residents are new-grads, experienced PAs wishing to elevate or change their career are also welcome to apply.